Best website builder for podcasts – the best platforms for building podcast websites

 While the ADI editor is extremely simple to use (only requires you to answer a series of questions for it to generate a website), the classic editor lets you pick out a template.
 Wix offers over 800 templates as a whole, not to mention, it has specific curated templates for podcasts.

-Among the numerous visually stunning Wix podcast template options, I liked the True Crime one.
+Among the numerous visually stunning Wix podcast template options, we liked the True Crime one.
 Even though minimal, it has it all – a catchy image, social media icons, a donation button, and of course – an audio player integration.

-So with templates being so good, I would recommend trying out building your website with the classic editor.
+So with templates being so good, we would recommend trying out building your website with the classic editor.
 It has a tiny learning curve, but nothing you couldn’t do.
 If you’re curious about the ADI editor, it’s the star of our Wix review, anyways.

 Doesn’t look that scary… or does it?

-Gloomily, I have to announce that Wix doesn’t offer built-in support for podcasts.
+Gloomily, we have to announce that Wix doesn’t offer built-in support for podcasts.
 However, the good news is that setting up a Wix site to showcase and stream podcasts is as easy as installing the Wix Podcast Player app from the Wix App Market.
 Because that’s exactly what you need to do.

 With the Podcast Player app, you can showcase your podcast services and add links to Spotify, Apple Podcasts, Libsyn, and Soundcloud among others.